getumbrel/umbrel-bitcoin/README.md

 [![Reddit](https://img.shields.io/reddit/subreddit-subscribers/getumbrel?label=Subscribe%20%2Fr%2Fgetumbrel&style=social)](https://reddit.com/r/getumbrel)

-# ☂️ middleware
+# ☂️ bitcoin

-Middleware runs by-default on [Umbrel OS](https://github.com/getumbrel/umbrel-os) as a containerized service.
-It wraps [Bitcoin Core](https://github.com/bitcoin/bitcoin)'s RPC and [LND](https://github.com/lightningnetwork/lnd)'s gRPC, and exposes them via a RESTful API.
+The official bitcoin application for [Umbrel OS](https://github.com/getumbrel/umbrel-os).
+It wraps [Bitcoin Core](https://github.com/bitcoin/bitcoin)'s RPC exposes it via a RESTful API.

-Umbrel OS's [web dashboard](https://github.com/getumbrel/umbrel-dashboard) uses middleware to interact with both Bitcoin and Lightning Network.
+A variety of applications that run on Umbrel use bitcoin to interact with the bitcoin network.

 ## 🚀 Getting started

-If you are looking to run Umbrel on your hardware, you do not need to run this service on it's own.
-Just download [Umbrel OS](https://github.com/getumbrel/umbrel-os/releases) and you're good to go.
+This application can be installed with one click via Umbrel's app store.

-## 🛠 Running middleware
+Make sure a [`bitcoind`](https://github.com/bitcoin/bitcoin) instance is running and available on the same machine.

-Make sure a [`bitcoind`](https://github.com/bitcoin/bitcoin) and [`lnd`](https://github.com/lightningnetwork/lnd) instance is running and available on the same machine.
+## 🛠 Running bitcoin

 ### Step 1.
 Install dependencies
 ```sh